 A reflection is a mirror image, optionally with its own mask.
 You can add a reflection to any visible HTML element.
 Reflections update automatically as the element’s appearance changes.
 If you hover over a link with a reflection, for example, you see the hover effect in the reflection.
-If you add a reflection to a video in Safari HTML Reference, the video plays in the reflection as well.
+If you add a reflection to a video, the video plays in the reflection as well.
 Resize the element and the reflection is resized.
 Reflections are not interactive elements, however—clicking or touching a reflection does not generate any events.

 Reflections have no effect on layout other than being part of a container’s overflow, and are similar to box shadows in this respect.
 In other words, you must position elements explicitly to allow space for reflections; if you add a reflection below an image, and follow the image with a paragraph of text, the reflection may cover the text (depending on the size of the image, padding, margins, and so on).